 - Clinical hands-on training for real world experience with PRP injections.

-Did you know if you are a nurse, physician or medical professional, you can learn cosmetic injectable treatments like PRP, Botox and dermal fillers in just 1-2 weeks with training from National Laser Institute?
+Did you know if you are a nurse, physician or medical professional, you can learn to inject PRP, Botox and dermal fillers in just 1-2 weeks with training from National Laser Institute?

 Our CE/CME courses are designed to give you the most in-depth knowledge of some of the most popular medical aesthetics treatments!

 Each course is divided into 2 sections: didactic and clinical hands-on training.
 In the classroom, you will learn injection techniques, pre- and post-patient care, facial anatomy and more!
 The second half of the course will be spent in a luxury medical spa environment where you will be placed in small, intimate groups for more individualized instruction.